-You can ZOOM in or out to bring the website into optimum size and alignment (to do this hold down the Ctrl key and hit the plus + key or the minus - key to adjust your monitor.
+You can ZOOM in or out to bring the website into optimum size and alignment on your computer screen (to do this hold down the Ctrl key and hit the plus + key or the minus - key to adjust your monitor.

 This site was created to further knowledge of the beautiful art glass produced in the 1920's by the Imperial Glass Company* of Bellaire, Ohio.
 Although other art glass** was produced by Imperial earlier in its history, this effort will concentrate on the last and the best, Lead Lustre and Free Hand, respectively.

-This constantly growing site (established in August 2009) currently contains 287 examples of Free Hand and 210 examples of Lead Lustre.
-It is the largest assemblage of Free Hand and Lead Lustre photos anywhere, whether it be on the Internet or in a book.
-This resource is organized to promote ease of understanding and quicker reference.
-Additionally, being able to see so many examples provides a greater understanding of the range and diversity of Imperial Art Glass and helps the buyer's decision making in building a collection.
+This still growing site (established in August 2009) currently contains 311 examples of Free Hand and 221 examples of Lead Lustre.
+This totals 532 different examples and is the largest assemblage of Free Hand and Lead Lustre photos anywhere, whether it be on the Internet or in a book, e.g. The Imperial Glass Encyclopedia has 84 color photos.
+This resource is organized to promote ease of understanding and quick reference.
+Additionally, being able to see so many examples provides a greater understanding of the range and diversity of Imperial Art Glass and helps the buyer's decision-making in building a collection.

 For return visitors, the latest Free Hand photos can be quickly found in "Recent Photos" (as well as within the appropriate Gallery location).

 Knowledge of Imperial's Free Hand & Lead Lustre is being shared freely, hoping that visitors will help improve the site with additional information, suggestions, photos and corrections as needed.
 I welcome all input.

 I used the following references plus forty years of personal